MuntasirSZN/LinuxCommandsCheatSheet/README.md

 username tty1     :0               10:10    10:10  10:10  10:10 -bash
 ```

-If the user is logged in and is doing something,then the output will be the user's information.
-If there is nothing,then the output will be empty.
+If the user is logged in and is doing something, then the output will be the user's information.
+If there is nothing, then the output will be empty.

 ## 11.```who```